drsrinathsridhar/kaadugal/README.md

 # About

+NOTE: This library isn't fully implemented yet.
+I am actively working on it though and hope to finish soon.

 Kaadugal is a parallelized multi-core C++ implementation of the random forests algorithm for classification, regression, and structured prediction problems.
 Kaadugal is optimized for performance on multi-core systems with tens